Slave Doll: Plot

 Slave Doll tells the story of Aki, is an Android maid created by the Gene Corporation sent to infiltrate the house of the mysterious Kenichi.
 She disguises herself as an ordinary housekeeper and begins her mission to capture a sample of Kenichi's superior sperm which is made easy by her master's insatiable lust towards her.

 In Slave Doll II, Aki's sperm collecting days are over, and rather than being scrapped, she serves an eccentric professor as his maid.
 The professor then gives Aki a bracelet that changes the maid into a super-crimefighter (in the mold of the magical girl).

 Reception

-Bamboo Dong, writing for Anime News Network, disliked the humiliation themes of the OVA.
+Bamboo Dong, writing for Anime News Network, disliked the humiliation themes of the original video animation (OVA).
 She found the story to be "standard," but "disjointed and awkward," attributing some of this to her dislike.
 Michael Thomas enjoyed the hints at Aki's past, and enjoyed the allusions to Cream Lemon and Wedding Peach.
 Derek Guder found the sex scenes "rote and unimaginative," but enjoyed the bad acting on the English dub track, finding it in parts "so bad it's good."